 This creamy gluten-free tomato soup is everything I want tomato soup to be!
 Rich, flavourful, comforting and so easy to make!
 It requires only 9 simple ingredients and 20min to make!
-Oh, and you have an option to make it dairy-free too!
-If you want to take it to the next level, serve with a freshly baked gluten-free focaccia.
+Oh, and you have the option to make it dairy-free too!
+If you want to take it to the next level, serve it with crunchy gluten-free garlic bread or a freshly baked gluten-free focaccia.

 Why you will love this soup